TERREMEMBER/znbase/docs/README.md

 1. If necessary, add (or update) the `aliases` page property in any  [_humanly typed documentation source_](#humanly-typed-documentation-source) file(s) that you relocated.
 1. Manually check the new docs page(s) and index page(s) to make sure that there are no broken links.

 > **Note:** There is no tool for link checking within your local git.
-Broken links are detected when a Yugabyte staff member periodically runs a link checker on the published doc on the Internet.
-The scope of this check includes _all_ of the Yugabyte properties (for example, the [Blogs site](https://blog.yugabyte.com)).
+Broken links are detected when a ZNbase staff member periodically runs a link checker on the published doc on the Internet.
+The scope of this check includes _all_ of the ZNbase properties (for example, the [Blogs site](https://blog.ZNbase.com)).
 Broken links that this check finds are reported and fixed manually.

 ## 3. Mental model and glossary: creating and maintaining syntax diagrams for YSQL Docs